Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-btc2x.md

 const BUCKET_X2 = web3.utils.asciiToHex('X2', 32);
 ```

-### The bproxAmount parameter
+### The riskProxAmount parameter

-It is the amount that the contract will use to redeem BTC2X and will be used to calculate commissions.
-All of these funds will be transformed exclusively into RBTC.
+It is the amount that the contract will use to redeem RIF2X and will be used to calculate commissions.
+All of these funds will be transformed exclusively into RIF.
 This parameter uses a precision of the type **reservePrecision** that contains 18 decimal places and is defined in **MoCLibConnection** contract.

 ### The vendorAccount parameter